 - 1. Keep analog signal paths as short as possible.
-Make sure analog tracks run over the ground plane, and keep them well away from high-speed switching digital tracks. - 2.
-The AV{CC} pin on the device should be connected to the digital V{CC} supply voltage via an LC network as shown in Figure 22-7. - 3.
+Keep them well away from high-speed switching digital tracks. - 2.
+The AVCC pin on the device should be connected to the digital V{CC} supply voltage via an LC network as shown in Figure 22-9. - 3.
 Use the ADC noise canceler function to reduce induced noise from the CPU. - 4.
-If any ADC [3:0] port pins are used as digital outputs, it is essential that these do not switch while a conversion is in progress.
-However, using the Two-wire Interface (ADC4 and ADC5) will only affect the conversion on ADC4 and ADC5 and not the other ADC channels.
+If any ADC port pins are used as digital outputs, it is essential that these do not switch while a conversion is in progress.

-Figure 22-7.
+Figure 22-9.
 ADC Power Connections